yodrew/yodrew.github.io/_pages/psychology.md

 My formulation of hygiene's generic pathology is simple.
 It describes the three ways an organism falls ill: by trauma, exhaustion, or poisoning.
 It describes the three corresponding ways it heals: repair, elimination, and re-energization.

 1. **causes of disease**
 	1. **trauma**: injury or damage to living tissue, whether psychical or psychical, subtle or gross.
 The younger the individual is, the greater his susceptibility to trauma, the subtler its form, and the wider its variety (eg, not sleeping with parents or not being nursed); yet the more rapid his recovery can be.
-If unhealed, trauma leads to every illness over time.
+If unhealed, trauma leads to exhaustion and poisoning, thus every illness over time.
 	2. **exhaustion**: a greatly lowered energy state, sudden or prolonged.
 It results from overwork, distress, intense emotion, or extreme environmental factors: danger, temperature, atmospheric pressure, noise, frequencies, vibration, etc (equivalent to _enervation_, below).
-	3. **poisoning**: sudden intake or chronic excess of substances—gases, liquids, food, solids—or emotions or ideas that are toxic or in too great a quantity (similar to _toxemia_, below).
+	3. **poisoning**: intake of a toxic substance, emotion, impression, or idea (similar to _toxemia_, below).
+The organism expends tremendous energy in neutralizing and expelling it.
+Chronic or exceeding intake leads to every known disease.
 2. **processes of healing**
 	1. **repair**: the renewal and replacement of tissue after normal use; the regeneration and knitting of tissue back together following trauma
 	2. **elimination**: removal of waste and toxins, both endogenous and exogenous, from cells through the lymph, blood, and organs of elimination